 You know that lavender plant that you forgot to water?
 Don’t just toss it, strip the dried lavender, or you can use whole stems, to make smudge sticks.

-Layer your ingredients, positioning the bases of the largest leaves (or stemmed herbs) at the same level as one another.
-This makes the binding process a bit easier.
+Gather your supplies.
+Layer your herbs, positioning the bases of the largest leaves (or stemmed herbs) at the same level as one another.

-Cut a piece of twine (or 100% cotton thread) that is 4 times the length of your bundle.
+Cut a piece of twinethat is 4 times the length of your bundle.
 Make a simple loose knot on one end of the string, tighten it around the stems, and bind the bundle together.
-This should leave one side of the string approximately 3 times the length of your bundle.

 With the long end of the string, begin to wrap the bundle tightly, spiraling up towards the top of the bundle.
 Fold in any stray sprigs, tucking them under the string as you go.